lucasjohnson/gatsby-starter/README.md

 ## Configuration

-- Upate project and repository data in `package.json`
+- Upate project and repository data in `package.json`.
-- Update site metadata, and site manifest data in `gatsby-config.js` so that SEO and PWA functionality are configured correctly
+- Update site metadata, and site manifest data in `gatsby-config.js` so that SEO and PWA functionality are configured correctly.

 ## Technologies